-4.1 Every scheme for which authorisation is requested shall be structured as a trust and appoint a trustee acceptable to the Commission.
+4.1 Every scheme for which authorisation is requested shall appoint a trustee acceptable to the Commission.

 Note: This chapter lists the general obligations of the trustees.
 Trustees also have to fulfill the duties imposed on them by the general law of trusts.